 Just like driving a manual car and working your way down the gears to slow down to take a corner, tracking your macronutrients can become a skill you can become familiar with.
 You can notice a difference between different foods when you eat them and better understand how to fuel your body for greater efficiency.

-Once you have mastered your macro tracking, you can easily manage your weight, energy and overall health by understanding your body.
+Once you have mastered macro tracking, you can easily manage your weight, energy and overall health by understanding your body.

 I see tracking macronutrients as a tool that you learn to master and enable yourself to learn more about your body.
 It’s not something that I suggest that you do long-term.
 I discourage this because it can become an unhealthy way of monitoring your food and health.